The College Lifestyles™ Campus Correspondent Program has a new look we love, and think you will, too!

 The Campus Correspondent is a classy co-ed who embraces all that is classy and chic about campus life, a skilled writer who wants to get their work out there and build their portfolio even if there isn’t enough time for a semester-long internship.

 The Campus Correspondent will submit five articles over the course of the semester to CL (CL semester: fall runs 8/15 – 12/15; spring runs 12/15 – 5/15; summer runs 5/15 – 8/15) to be published on collegelifestyles.org and promoted on CL social media.
+NOTE: College Lifestyles is an online magazine.
+We do not accept guest post requests from freelance writers.
+We accept pitches for articles from current college students only.

 How do I get started?